 - Although soaking grains and legumes takes time, it’s actually very easy.
 See this article for more details on how to soak grains and legumes.

 If you choose to avoid grains, learning to bake without them can be a little tricky.
 For the most part though, the main flours you can use for grain-free baking are coconut flour and almond flour.
 This is a great guide to tips on how to optimize your grain free baking.
-I also recommend the Nourished Kitchen Guide to Grain Free Baking, which has lots of grain and dairy-free dessert recipes and tips for successful grain free baking.

 For grain-free bread recipes, check out my post for the top 10 grain-free bread recipes.